Olmsted Elm Update

 On April 26, 2013, Frederick Law Olmsted National Historic Site (Olmsted NHS) welcomed a new elm into the Fairsted landscape.

-Check back this winter for a full page dedicated to the Olmsteds and their elms.
+Stop by and visit the new elm in the South Lawn and check back for a full page dedicated to the Olmsteds and their elms.
 We will keep you updated as to the growth of our new elm, provide photos and video, and offer opportunities to learn more.

 Stearns' 2011 Freeman Tilden Award honors Good Neighbors, Collaboration, and Innovation